COGS108/Overview/COGS108-Syllabus.md

 # COURSE OVERVIEW

 This class is a hands-on practical, technical, and applied data science course intended to get you experience working on data science projects.
-In COGS 9 (Introduction to Data Science) you (may have) learned why data and data science are important.
+In COGS 9 (Introduction to Data Science) you learned why data and data science are important.
 This class goes beyond appreciation for what can be done to actually *doing it*.
 Often the best way to learn something is to do it yourself.
 Often, this process will involve attempting to do something, doing it wrong, learning from your mistakes, and then succeeding.
 That’s part of the data science process.
 This course is all about the *practice* of data science.

 In focusing on the application, there is theory that won’t be discussed and mathematical proofs that won’t be done.
 That is by design.
 In particular: